Acts of violence include:

 - Crisis situations, such as suicidal thoughts or the death of someone close.

-This type of violence can range from self-mutilation (such as cutting) to suicide.
+- Self-Directed Violence - This type of violence can range from self-mutilation (such as cutting) to suicide.
 According to the World Health Organization, self-mutilation "is the direct and deliberate destruction or alteration of parts of the body without conscious suicidal intention."
-Self-directed violence can also involve being preoccupied with death, thinking about suicide, and attempting suicide.
-For an expanded definition, read the World Health Organization's Fact Sheet on Self-Directed Violence.
+Self-directed violence can also involve being preoccupied with death, thinking about suicide and attempting suicide.

-Sexual assault encompasses acts that range from unwanted touching to rape.
-Sexual assault occurs when a person does not, or is unable to, consent to sexual activity.
+- Sexual Assault - Sexual assault encompasses acts that range from unwanted touching to rape.
+Sexual assault occurs when a person does not or is unable to consent to sexual activity.
 A person is unable to consent when he or she is forced, threatened, intimidated or is mentally or physically incapacitated.
-See University policies 4:4, 4:5, and 4:6 at https://www.sdstate.edu/policies-and-procedures for further detail.
+See University policies 4:4, 4:5 and 4:6 for further detail.

-Stalking is a series of actions directed at one person or entity toward another that would make one reasonably feel afraid or in danger.
-Stalking is serious, often violent, and can escalate over time.
-See University policies 4:4, 4:5, and 4:6 at https://www.sdstate.edu/policies-and-procedures for further detail.
+- Stalking - Stalking is a series of actions directed at one person or entity toward another that would make one reasonably feel afraid or in danger.
+Stalking is serious, often violent and can escalate over time.
+See University policies 4:4, 4:5 and 4:6 for further detail.